Krbzero/Krbzero/README.md

 ### You can see all my starter codes [here](https://github.com/Krbzero/My-Early-Programming-Stages)

-I have a yet to come, big project.
+I have a big project yet to come.

 #